vanruc/todoApp/README.md

 ![](doc_img_src/InstallingWildflyEclipse3Guide.PNG)

-4. Once more, click the Next button.
+4. Once more, click the Next button

 ![](doc_img_src/InstallingWildflyEclipse4Guide.PNG)

-5. Click on the Download and install runtime link.
+5. Click on the Download and install runtime link

 ![](doc_img_src/InstallingWildflyEclipse5Guide.PNG)

-6. Select the latest version of WildFly, then click Next.
+6. Select the latest version of WildFly, then click Next

 ![](doc_img_src/InstallingWildflyEclipse6Guide.PNG)

-7. Once you have read the terms of the licence agreement, check the box to accept the terms, and click Next.
+7. Once you have read the terms of the licence agreement, check the box to accept the terms, and click Next

 ![](doc_img_src/InstallingWildflyEclipse7Guide.PNG)

 8. Finally, select the path for where you wish your download and install locations to be found, then click Finish to complete the installation.

 ![](doc_img_src/InstallingWildflyEclipse8Guide.PNG)